First-Year Student FAQs for Orientation

 I’m an Honors Carolina Student.
 Do I have to attend the Honors Carolina Orientation Session?

-All Honors Carolina students are strongly encouraged to complete a reservation for the Honors Carolina Orientation session on June 28 – June 29, 2023, where special presentations regarding opportunities available to Honors Carolina students will be offered.
+All Honors Carolina students are strongly encouraged to complete a reservation for the Honors Carolina Orientation session on June 25 – June 26, where special presentations regarding opportunities available to Honors Carolina students will be offered.
 Attendees at this session will enjoy their first chance to forge new friendships with other Honors Carolina participants who share their passion for academic pursuit and intellectual curiosity.
-If a scheduling conflict prevents you from attending the Honors Carolina Orientation session, you are welcome to make a reservation for a different first-year Orientation session.
-At each of these other sessions, an Honors Carolina representative will meet with honors students as a group to answer questions and provide program information during Interest Sessions on Day 2.
+If a scheduling conflict prevents you from attending the Honors Carolina Orientation session, you are welcome to make a reservation for a different first-year Orientation session, we would suggest the session on June 27 - 28 as an alternative.
+At each of these other sessions, an Honors Carolina representative will meet with honors students as a group to answer questions and provide program information during interest session presentations.

 Parking & housing during orientation